Ruler90/ts-template/readme.md

 ## More info

+ESLint has this cool little command to configure everything if we don't know which ESLint-related packages we need to install:
+`npm init @eslint/config@latest`
-ESLint has this cool little command to setup everything if we don't know what ESLint-related packages we need to install: `npm init @eslint/config@latest`.
-Now it's not necessary to use it, because we have everything in `package.json` and the `npm i` command is all we need.
+Now it's not necessary to use it because we have everything in package.json and the npm i command is all we need.